thomaskbrown18/mod_3_ml_proj/README.md

 - Missing
 - Disposal  <br>

-With an effective model to predict outcomes of various animals, we can run the shelter more efficiently leading to happier animals and shelter employees!
+With an effective model, we can predict animals outcomes as they enter the shelter, and with that knowledge, run the shelter more efficiently leading to happier animals and shelter employees!

 Stakeholders: The stakeholders for this project are both the Austin Animal Center and shelters everywhere.
 The employees of this shelter could benefit from an algorithm that would tell them with reasonable certainty which animals have owners actively searching for them.
 With that knowledge, these pets can get out of the shelter much more quickly.<br><br>